Apollon999/Exotic-Daycare/README.md

 As my first project it clearly reflects many parts that i have learned so for in the course, The footer is taken straight out of the love running project and many ideas are inspired from the practices.

-My goal has been to make a playful and fun website with many coulors yet matching and suiting designs.
+My goal has been to make a playful and fun website with many colours yet matching and suiting designs.

 Tiny Travellers is a website made of three pages wich all can be navigated to from the navigation bar in every page.
 The bar is a column in a round fun form.